saucelabs/sauce-docs/docs/test-fairy/platforms/flutter.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-If you are developing your app in flutter here are the instructions to add the TestFairy sdk.
+If you are developing your app in Flutter, you can find the instructions to add the TestFairy sdk in this document.

 ## Installing